Systematic design of a robust half-W1 photonic crystal waveguide for interfacing slow light and trapped cold atoms: Engineered half-W1 waveguide for Rubidium atoms

 Designing slow modes with \textit{linear bands} (i.e., an almost constant, large group index $n_g$ over the widest range of $\omega$ possible) allows us to fulfill these two criteria.
 First, a linear dispersion corresponds to a vanishing group velocity dispersion (GVD) and the atom-photon coupling is proportional to the group index.
 Moreover, as shown in~\cite{Li2008}, it is possible to design a slow and linear band over a wide spectral range.
 As most fabrication imperfections lead to a shift $\Delta \omega$ of the guided bands, both these constraints aim at placing the relevant frequency at a position on the band where a small shift will affect the dispersion at the given frequency only slightly.
 It has been shown that \textit{linear bands} can be achieved in at least two types of asymmetric PCWs \cite{Nguyen2018}.
 Achieving such vanishing group velocity dispersion has been extensively studied in the context of W1 waveguides, by tuning the position of rows of holes \cite{Li2008, Wu2010,Liang2011}, chirping the waveguide properties \cite{Mori2005}, or changing the size of the holes \cite{Frandsen2006}.

+We note that such engineering is only possible for non-fundamental modes, which have a faster decay outside the structure~\cite{Krauss2007}.
+These modes come with non-trivial impedance and mode matching, which have been efficiently addressed in the literature using tapered regions~\cite{Hugonin2007, Hamel2013}.

-Inspired by these previous optimization strategies, we set the radius of the first three rows of holes as well as their position along the $y$ axis as optimization parameters, as depicted in figure \ref{fig:structure}(b).
-We then have 6 independent optimization parameters ($\delta r_i$, $\delta y_i$), $i \in \{1,2,3\}$.
-As full 3D FDTD simulations are computationally intensive, we use the approximate method of Guided Mode Expansion (GME) \cite{Andreani2006} thanks to the \texttt{legume} \cite{Minkov2020} solver to faster compute the shape of the guided band.
-We optimize the shape of the slow-mode band by iteratively varying the parameters.
+Inspired by these previous strategies, we optimize the shape of the slow-mode band by tuning the geometry of the 2D photonic crystal.
+As depicted in figure~\ref{fig:structure}(b), the 6 independent optimization parameters are the radius of the first three rows of holes as well as their position along the $y$ axis ($\delta r_i$, $\delta y_i$), $i \in \{1,2,3\}$.
+As full 3D FDTD simulations are computationally intensive, we use the approximate method of Guided Mode Expansion (GME) \cite{Andreani2006} thanks to the \texttt{legume} solver \cite{Minkov2020} to compute faster the shape of the guided band.
 At each iteration, a cost function enforcing the minimization of the group velocity dispersion (averaged over the wave vector interval) while setting a target $n_\mathrm{g}$ value is evaluated and the ($\delta r_i$, $\delta y_i$) varied thanks to automatic differentiation.
 After a few hundred iterations we obtain the optimal shifts for achieving this target $n_\mathrm{g}$ value over the widest possible spectral range.
-Finally the optimized structure was simulated in full 3D FDTD to validate the results from the approximate GME method.
+Finally, the optimized structure is simulated in full 3D FDTD to validate the results from the approximate GME method.

 In order for this optimization to give relevant results, $n_\mathrm{g}$ has to be set to an experimentally realistic value, ideally below 60.
 Indeed, experiments have shown that it is extremely challenging to reach higher values for the group index without losses \cite{Mazoyer2010}.
 The most concluding optimization results are obtained for a target around $n_\mathrm{g} = 30$.
 The shifts in position and radius after optimization are given in table~\ref{table:shifts} and the corresponding band structure is presented in figure~\ref{fig:structure}(c).
 Figure \ref{fig:groupindex}(a) shows that we engineered a band with a constant group index of 28 over a 9~nm range, and hence reach similar performance than a previous optimization of a W1 waveguide~\cite{Li2008}.
 This feature offers a two-fold advantage.
 In addition to making it robust to shifts caused by fabrication imperfections, the optimization enables using the half-W1 waveguide in a large bandwidth regime ($\geq 4$~THz) with very little dispersion.